An Introduction:

 an ever-evolving journey,

-offering us the opportunity to leave our mark—
+offering us a chance to leave our mark—

 Somewhere—Something is an independent design practice shaped by the study of architecture, music, and the spaces in between.